 I saw you take walk-ins.
 When are you doing that again?

 We have special walk-in times around the Christmas/New Year’s holidays only.
 Check our website for specifics.

-We offer large groups after hours so we don’t interfere with our regular climbers.
-Call for more details.
+We offer large groups after hours our regular hours.
+That way we don’t interfere with our regular climbers.
+Call for pricing and more details.

 Can I learn to belay for my kids even if I don’t want to climb?

 Yep, no problem at all.